leomcelroy/cad-in-1-hour/README.md

 Westhues wrote up the inner workings of his [constraint solver here](./papers/sketchflat.pdf).
 The document primarily describes a numerical approach to constraint solving.

+Another write up of an [optimization approach to constraint solving can be found here](./papers/optimization-solver.pdf).

 Another excellent write up by Matt Keeter on a [very simple least-squares gradient descent solver can be found here](https://www.mattkeeter.com/projects/constraints/).